genomika/summercourse/Course_Materials/alignment/Tutorial.md

  With that, we're ready to get started on the first exercise.

-Exercise #1: BWA – Yeast ChIP-seq
+Exercise #1: BWA aln

-We will perform a global alignment of the paired-end Yeast ChIP-seq sequences using bwa.
+We will perform a global alignment of the paired-end Human sequences using bwa.
 This workflow generally has the following steps:

 - Trim the FASTQ sequences down to 50 with fastx_clipper
    - this removes most of any 5' adapter contamination without the fuss of specific adapter trimming w/cutadapt
-- Prepare the sacCer3 reference index for bwa (one time) using bwa index
+- Prepare the reference index for bwa (one time) using bwa index
 - Perform a global bwa alignment on the R1 reads (bwa aln) producing a BWA-specific binary .sai intermediate file
 - Perform a global bwa alignment on the R2 reads (bwa aln) producing a BWA-specific binary .sai intermediate file
 - Perform pairing of the separately aligned reads and report the alignments in SAM format using bwa sampe
 - Convert the SAM file to a BAM file (samtools view)
-- Sort the BAM file by genomic location (samtools sort)
+- Sort the BAM file by genomic location (samtools sort or use Picard tool to generate the bam)
 - Index the BAM file (samtools index)
 - Gather simple alignment statistics (samtools flagstat and samtools idxstat)

 We're going to skip the trimming step for now and see how it goes.
 We'll perform steps 2 - 5 now and leave samtools for the next course section, since those steps (6 - 10) are common to nearly all post-alignment workflows.

 ### Introducing BWA

 Like other tools you've worked with so far, you first need to load bwa using the module system.
 Go ahead and do that now, and then enter bwa with no arguments to view the top-level help page (many NGS tools will provide some help when called with no arguments).